All Practice Exams

 2Build a comprehensive bilingual legal glossary and review it daily — legal terminology is the backbone of the written exam

-4Develop a personal note-taking system using symbols for consecutive interpreting — practice with 50-65 word segments
+4Develop a personal note-taking system for consecutive interpreting and practice with segment lengths that match your target program

 5Study criminal and civil court procedures thoroughly — know the chronological sequence from arraignment through sentencing